Gaukharik/Projects/Consumer_Complaint_Tracking/1_Introduction.md

 For this analysis, I will use MS Excel, PivotTables and Pivot Charts.

 ## Scenario
-Your team receives consumer complaints from the Consumer Financial Protection Bureau (CFPB) and is expected to handle them appropriately and swiftly.
+My team receives consumer complaints from the Consumer Financial Protection Bureau (CFPB) and is expected to handle them appropriately and swiftly.

 ## Goal
-You have been asked to create a report to track open and closed complaints for a specific period and visualize the weekly trend to avoid overdue complaints.
+I have been asked to create a report to track open and closed complaints for a specific period and visualize the weekly trend to avoid overdue complaints.

 ## Objectives
 1. Create calculated columns